Canadian Mortgage Calculator

 Mortgage Amortization Graph

 Traditionally, mortgage payments are made every month.
-It is possible to arrange biweekly payments which will permit faster repayment and a lower loan cost.
-An accelerated bi-weekly payment, for example, means that you pay one-half of your monthly payment at a time, but pay every two weeks rather than two times a month.
-This means you make 26 payments a year instead of 24 — and those two extra payments make a significant difference.
+It is possible to arrange biweekly payments which permits faster repayment and a lower loan cost.
+A biweekly payment means making a payment of one-half of the monthly payment every two weeks.
+This results in 26 payments a year instead of 24.

-Your mortgage offers you the option to build up a cash account.
-As you amortize the principal, you can use the funds stored there to take out cash when you need it.
-These funds are borrowed without charge, and are simply added back on to your mortgage principal.
+A mortgage allows the option of building up a cash account.
+As the principal is amortized, the stored funds can be used as a source to take out cash when needed, and borrowed without charge.
+After use, the amounts are simply added back to the mortgage principal.

-There are also options for flexible payments and skipped payments.
+There are also options for flexible or skipped payments.

-Remember, your mortgage is portable -- if you move before the five-year term is up, you can apply your old mortgage to your new home.
-(If it's a more expensive home, you take out a new loan for the difference.)
+Most Canadian mortgages are portable, which means that if the owner moves before the five-year term is up, they can choose to apply their old mortgage to a new home.
+If it's a more expensive home, it is also possible to take out a new loan for the difference.

-This is one of the fields on the calculator.
-Homeowners Association (HOA) fees are funds that are collected from homeowners in a condominium complex to obtain the income needed to pay (typically) for master insurance, exterior and interior (as appropriate) maintenance, landscaping, water, sewer, and garbage costs.
-HOA fees are typically paid monthly.
+Homeowners' Association (HOA) fees are funds that are collected monthly from homeowners to obtain income needed to pay for things such as master insurance, exterior and interior maintenance, landscaping, water, sewer, and garbage costs.